ZoneMinder/zoneminder/utils/docker/README.md

 ## Docker Support Files

-The files in this folder are used to support our Dockerfiles here: https://github.com/ZoneMinder/zmdockerfiles
+Docker support files have been moved to the zmdockerfiles repo: https://github.com/ZoneMinder/zmdockerfiles